rishimukherjee31/guides/OS and Images/Ubuntu_OrinNX_Nano.md

 ## Step 3: Download Latest Ubuntu Image

 With the bootloader flashed, prepare your bootable medium.
-I used a 1TB NVMe SSD (2280 form factor) for reliability and optimal performance.
+We used a 1TB NVMe SSD (2280 form factor) for reliability and optimal performance.
 You will need to download the correct image: [Ubuntu 22.04 for Tegra](https://cdimage.ubuntu.com/releases/jammy/release/nvidia-tegra/ubuntu-22.04-preinstalled-server-arm64+tegra-jetson.img.xz).

 Once you have this image in the host machine, you can upload it to the drive.
 Navigate to the image directory and run the following commands: